-Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBL) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups preceding the application.
-More than one entity in the group can apply under CBILS provided the consolidated group turnover does not exceed £45 million); generate more than 50 per cent of their turnover from trading activity; will use the facility to primarily support trading in the UK; have a borrowing proposal which, were it not for the COVID-19 pandemic, would be considered viable by a lender; and must self-certify that they has been adversely impacted by COVID-19 The persons that are able to benefit from the CBILS comprise the following, provided their business activity is operated through a business account: sole traders; freelancers; banks, insurers and reinsurers (but not insurance brokers); public-sector bodies; further-education establishments, if they are grant-funded; and State-funded primary and secondary schools. self-certify that it has been adversely impacted by COVID- 19; and have a borrowing proposal which: a) the lender would consider viable, were it not for the current pandemic; b) the lender believes will enable the business to trade out of any short- to medium-term difficulty.
-Businesses from any sector can apply, except the following: credit institutions, building societies, insurers and reinsurers (but not insurance brokers); public-sector bodies; further education establishments (if grant-funded); and UK; is headquartered in the UK; generates significant revenue in the UK; serves a large number of customers in the UK; and has number of operation sites in the UK.
+Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBLS) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups consolidated group turnover does not exceed £45 million); • generate more than 50 per cent of their turnover from trading activity; • will use the facility to primarily support trading in the UK; • have a borrowing proposal which, were it not for the COVID-19 pandemic, would be considered viable by a lender; and • must self-certify that they has been adversely impacted by COVID-19 The persons that are able to benefit from the CBILS comprise the following, provided their business activity is operated through a business account: • sole traders; • freelancers; • body corporates; • limited partnerships; • limited liability at the time of submitting their loan application, the business is neither in bankruptcy, debt restructuring proceedings, liquidation or similar; and more than 50% of the income of the business (together with that of any member of any group of which it is a part) is derived from its trading activity.
+The following trades and organisations cannot apply: banks, building societies, insurers and reinsurers (but not insurance brokers); public-sector bodies; State-funded primary and secondary schools; and an individual other than a sole trader or a partner acting on behalf of a partnership. have a borrowing proposal which: a) the lender would consider viable, were it not for the current pandemic; b) the lender believes will enable the business to trade out of any short-to medium-term difficulty.
+Businesses from any sector can apply, except the following: credit institutions, building societies, insurers and reinsurers (but not insurance brokers); public-sector bodies; further education establishments (if grant-funded); and State-funded primary and secondary schools. serves a large number of customers in the UK; and has number of operation sites in the UK.
 Be able to demonstrate that it was in "sound financial health" prior to the COVID-19 pandemic This translates as an issuer who, as of 1 March 2020, had a short or long-term rating of investment grade.
 There are different ways issuers may be able to demonstrate they were 'investment grade': By having or acquiring a public investment grade rating from one of the major credit ratings agencies (S&P, Moody's, Fitch or DBRS Morningstar).
-An investment grade rating means either: (i) a short-term credit rating of A3/P3/F3/R3 or above; or (ii) a long term credit rating of BBB- /Baa3/BBB-/BBB (low) or above.
-Note that if multiple ratings have been obtained; it is the lowest rating that will be considered and must also be equivalent to Note that if a company is a member of a group, only the ultimate parent company will be considered and must meet the eligibility criteria.
+An investment grade rating means either: (i) a short-term credit rating of A3/P3/F3/R3 or above; or (ii) a long term credit rating of BBB-/Baa3/BBB-/BBB (low) or above.
+Note that if multiple ratings have been obtained; it is the lowest rating that will be considered and must also be equivalent to investment grade.
+In the event an issuer does not have a public credit rating, by applying to the BofE for a considered and must meet the eligibility criteria.